SamZorSec/Open-Home-Automation/openhome/README.md

 - Simulate the sunrise when the alarm clock rings
 - Simulate the sunset when the person is going to bed
 - Simulate a presence when nobody is at home
-- Control the system with Apple Home applicatioin and Siri
+- Control the system with Apple Home application and Siri

 [![OpenHome with Home Assistant and MQTT](images/Youtube.png)](https://www.youtube.com/watch?v=Vh-vzFPCF2U "OpenHome with Home Assistant and MQTT")